nyu-ossd-s20/table_of_contents/README.md

 ## Installation

-1) Clone this repo,
+1) Clone this repo
-2) Open Firefox,
+2) Open Firefox
 3) Navigate to about:bugging
-4) Load manifest.json
+4) Go to where you saved the project and load the manifest.json
 5) Go to any webpage and let the extension work its magic!

 ## Contributing